 Prisoners in the gulag system work to build a canal.

 Aleksandr Solzhenitsyn, winner of the 1970 Nobel Prize in Literature, survived eight years in the Gulag and made the camps famous with his book “The Gulag Archipelago” in 1973.
-The author compared the camps to an archipelago, a chain of islands, and as a witness, he wrote about the Gulag as a system where people were worked to death.
-Some historians support this view, though this claim is controversial, given that the most of people who entered the Gulag came out alive.
-Being alive, however, did not mean a return to normal life.
-Former prisoners who had been sent away to the Gulag prisons for complaining about the communist leaders, were usually not allowed to move into large cities where their ideas might spread.
-Being convicted of fighting communism in the Soviet Union meant at best being expelled, and at worst, death.
+The author compared the camps to an archipelago, a chain of islands, and he wrote about the Gulags as places where people worked to death.
+Most of the people who entered the Gulag did come out alive but being alive did not mean a return to normal life.
+Former prisoners were usually not allowed to move into large cities or see their families again.
+Even after they were released, the government was still afraid their ideas might spread.

 After the Cuban Missile Crisis, the United States and the Soviet Union took a step back from the edge of war and leaders on both sides decided that the arms race, space race, and always acting like they were about to go to war was not smart.
-By the early 1970s, the two countries had began a series of steps to lower the risk of war and work together in science and culture.
-This era was known by the French word détente.
+By the early 1970s, the two countries had started to lower the chance of war and work together in science and culture.
+This time is known by the French word Détente.

-The leaders most involved with détente were President Richard Nixon and his National Security Advisor Dr. Henry Kissinger.
-Both of them saw the world and the fight between the United States and Soviet Union in terms of realpolitik, not as a moral struggle between ideas.
-That is, they thought the fight between East and West was about what each side needed and could get, not about big ideas.
-Both superpowers had needs – security, ports and raw materials, allies, honor – and the East and West could share the world so long as leaders found ways for both sides to get what they needed.
+The leaders most involved with Détente were President Richard Nixon and his National Security Advisor Dr. Henry Kissinger.
+They did not think of the Cold War as a moral struggle about good and evil.
+Both of them saw the world and the fight between the United States and Soviet Union in terms of realpolitik.
+That is, they thought the fight between East and West was about what each side needed and could get.
+Both superpowers had needs such as security, ports and raw materials, allies, honor.
+Nixon and Kissinger thought that the capitalist and communist countries could share the world so long as leaders found ways for both sides to get what they needed.

-The most clear example of détente were meetings held between the leaders of the two superpowers and the treaties, or agreements, that came from these meetings.
-On August 5, 1963, even before the time that has come to be known as détente, the Partial Test Ban Treaty was signed ending all nuclear tests in the air, underwater or in space.
+The most clear example of Détente were meetings held between the leaders of the two superpowers and the treaties, or agreements, that came from these meetings.
+Among these agreements were the Partial Test Ban Treaty which ended all nuclear tests in the air, underwater or in space.
 Only tests underground were allowed.
-Later, the Outer Space Treaty, signed in January 1967, and the Nuclear Non-Proliferation Treaty signed in July 1968, were two of the first building blocks of détente.
-These early treaties were signed all over the globe and are important steps in slowing the spread of nuclear weapons.
+Later, the Outer Space Treaty banned nuclear weapons in space, and the Nuclear Non-Proliferation Treaty slowed the spread of nuclear weapons.

-While Kennedy and Johnson in the 1960s did their part to deescalate, or lessen, the Cold War, most of the détente treaties were not until the Nixon Administration came into office in 1969.
+While Kennedy and Johnson in the 1960s did their part to or lessen the Cold War, most of the Détente treaties happened after Nixon became president in 1969.
 The United States and Soviet Union signed the Strategic Arms Limitation Treaty (SALT I) in 1972.
-This treaty limited each power’s nuclear supplies, which pretty much ended the arms race.
-In the same year that SALT I was signed, the Biological Weapons Convention and the Anti-Ballistic Missile Treaty were also made.
+This treaty limited each country’s total number of nuclear weapons, ending the arms race.
+In the same year that SALT I was signed, the Biological Weapons Convention and the Anti-Ballistic Missile Treaty were also signed.
 To follow up on their work, the two countries began working on a second treaty to limit nuclear weapons, known as SALT II.

-In 1975, the leaders of the major countries in both the East and West met and produced the Helsinki Accords, a set of agreements on economic, political, and human rights issues.
-The agreements were started by the Soviet Union, and were signed by 35 countries throughout Europe and North America.
-The accords were a major political win for Leonid Brezhnev, the Soviet premier, because the United States promised to respect the borders of the countries of Eastern Europe.
-However, the accords also said countries must respect human rights, something the communists were not known for, and the West often used the agreement as a reason to criticize the secret police in the Soviet Union and its allies.
+In 1975, the leaders of the major countries in both the East and West met and produced the Helsinki Accords, which dealt with many topics.
+The Soviet Union had started the discussion and the agreement was signed by 35 countries from Europe and North America.
+The accords were a big political win for Leonid Brezhnev, the new leader of the Soviet Union, because the United States promised to respect the borders of the countries of Eastern Europe.
+However, the accords also said countries must respect human rights, something the communists were not known for, and the West often pointed to the agreement when criticizing the secret police in the Soviet Union and other communist countries.

 Détente went beyond politics and weapons.
-In July of 1975, the Apollo-Soyuz Test Project became the first international space mission when three American astronauts and two Soviet cosmonauts connected their spacecraft and did experiments together.
-To do this, American and Soviet engineers in NASA and the Soviet space agency had worked together for five years.
+In July of 1975, the Apollo-Soyuz Test Project became the first international space mission when three American astronauts and two Soviet cosmonauts connected their spacecraft.
+To prepare, American and Soviet engineers from NASA and the Soviet space agency had worked together for five years.

 Primary Source: Photograph